RaulCas/OrthoTE-pipeline/README.md

 ### Results:

--  Final_summary.txt --> List of all ortho_TE candidates, along with the length btween the two flank matches
+-  Final_summary.txt --> List of all ortho_TE candidates, along with the length between the two flank matches

 -  overlapping_annotation.txt --> List of ortho_TE candidates whose internal sequence overlaps with an annotated element (LTRharvest)